IsaakBerg/grasshopper-primer/README.md

 # The Grasshopper Primer V3.2
-The full book can be found in each of the language folders.
+The full book resides in each of the language folders.